send2mksingh/send2mksingh.github.io/_posts/2024-7-13-K8-arch-simple-def.md

 ---
  layout: post
- title: Kubernetes Architecute in Simple way
+ title: K8 arch simle explanation
 ---

 Kubernetes is an open-source platform for automating the deployment, scaling, and management of containerized applications.
 It has a modular architecture consisting of various components that work together to maintain the desired state of an application.
 Here’s an overview of the key components and their roles in the Kubernetes architecture: